 Cartridge pool filters are one of the most popular filter options and are an essential part of pool maintenance and cleaning because they keep your pool free of hazardous dirt and grime build-up.

-Made of man-made materials like polyester, these filter cartridges are located in your pool’s tank system.
-As water passes through the tank filter cartridges, it becomes clear of unwanted particles and bacteria, therefore effectively becoming clean enough to enjoy.
+Made of artificial materials like polyester, these filter cartridges are located in your pool’s tank system.
+As water passes through the tank filter cartridges, it becomes clear of unwanted particles and bacteria, effectively becoming clean enough to enjoy.

 Without a properly working filter cartridge, your pool is susceptible to the build-up of unwanted materials and even dangerous germs.